Table of Contents

 Meat – yes

-Minimize eating poultry or animals that eat grains such as soy, barley and corn, the basic rule is that if it is not written on the packaging that they ate only grass, then the cow or chicken received food that is not suitable for them.
-In Israel it is not known at all what it is, but in the US it is very common to write it down.
-Only then you buy, they are not built to eat these grains, and some of the toxins of these grains pass to us through their meat.
+You should minimize eating poultry or animals that eat grains, such as soy, barley and corn.
+The basic rule is that if it is not written on the package that they ate only grass, then the cow or chicken received food that is not suitable for them.
+In Israel the information is not published, but in the US it is very common to state this.
+The internal organs and fat of the animals are the most nutritious parts.

 A description of human societies that ate mostly meat.